Create Your Event Book a Demo Sign in

 Published on 11 Dec 2025

-Back when I was a PhD Student, I had to manage abstracts and peer-reviews for a conference called 3DSIG (a satelitte meeting of ISMB/ECCB).
-It wasn’t huge (around 100-130 abstracts), but still the amount of work was enormous.
+Back when I was a PhD Student, I had managed abstracts and peer-reviews for a conference called 3DSIG (a satelitte meeting of ISMB/ECCB) between 2012 and 2015.
+It wasn’t huge (around 100-130 abstracts), but the amount of work was enormous and we wanted to keep a high standard for quality.

-Like many others I patched tools together and it sort of worked… but I wish I had a free software.
+Like many others I patched tools together and it sort of worked… but I wish I had a free software or a way to automate things.

-If you’re here, I suppose you’re in a similar situation and are looking for a cost-free solution for managing your abstract submissions.
+If you’re here, I suppose you’re in a similar situation and are looking for a cost-free solution for managing your abstract submissions and peer-review workflows.

 Conference Keynote Presentation